gokuls23f2001566/LLMstory/goodreads/README.md

 ### LLM suggests the following analyses:

-Based on the provided summary statistics and datasets, here are some suggestions for further analyses that could yield more insights, as well as recommendations for columns suitable for cluster analysis.
+Based on the summary statistics and sample data from your dataset, here are some suggested analyses and insights you could explore:

-### Suggested Analyses
+### Suggested Analyses:

 1. **Correlation Analysis:**
-   - Examine correlations between numerical features such as average rating, ratings count, work ratings count, and the number of text reviews.
-Visualize the correlations using a heatmap to identify relationships.
+   - Investigate the relationships between numerical features, particularly between average rating, ratings count, and work ratings count.
+This will help you identify which factors contribute most significantly to the perceived quality of books.

-2. **Distribution Analysis:**
+2. **Publication Year Trends:**
-   - Plot the distributions of key numerical features, such as average ratings and ratings counts.
-This can help identify outliers and understand the spread of the data.
+   - Analyze how average ratings and ratings counts have changed over time.
+You can plot the average rating by year to identify trends in reader preferences or changes in quality over the years.

-3. **Trend Analysis:**
+3. **Author Analysis:**
-   - Analyze trends over time for the `original_publication_year`.
-Assess how ratings, counts, and
+   - Perform an analysis of the top authors based on average ratings and ratings count.
+You could create rankings or visualizations

 ## Missing Values